US Open tickets selling for $9k as Serena's end nears

 "She's very motivated.
 She's very driven.
 And she's an inspiration to all women; all coloured women, particularly," Shenoy said.
 "She's giving a kids a positive path to follow."

-Mum said she's been traveling from Boston to New York for the US Open since 2004; this was Kriti's first day of competition, but they were on site earlier in the week for "Fan Week."
-The US Tennis Association said more than 90,000 free online passes were downloaded for that run-up to the main-draw action, an increase of more than 35% from the last pre-pandemic tournament in 2019.
+Mum said she's been travelling from Boston to New York for the US Open since 2004; this was Kriti's first day of competition, but they were on site earlier in the week for "Fan Week."
+The US Tennis Association said more than 90,000 free online passes were downloaded for that run-up to the main-draw action, an increase of more than 35 per cent from the last pre-pandemic tournament in 2019.

 Monroe and Thorn said they have tickets for both the daytime and nighttime sessions, which are sold separately, for each of the tournament's initial three days.